Service Number 6/14345

 Battalion 14th Training Reserve Battalion

-Eric West Smith was born in Leeds in 1895, the son of Arthur Edward and Sarah Smith.
+Eric West Smith was born in Leeds on the 10th January 1899, the son of Arthur Edward and Sarah Smith.

 By 1911, Eric and his parents were living at Langwith Terrace, Collingham, where his father was a ladies blouse manufacturer.
 Eric had two older sisters, Winifred (who was assisting in her father's business) and Ida Constant; and an older brother, Edward Ralph Smith, who also served in World War 1.
 Both Edward and Eric were at school in 1911.